PhpGt/StyleGuide/data-structures/associative-arrays.md

 # Associative arrays

-## Data structures representing collections should be array-accessible
+## Data structures representing collections should be array-accessible and/or iterable

 In PHP, arrays are actually "ordered maps" that are used to contain a collection of items.
 When designing your own data structures, if an object represents a collection of items it should be array-accessible, using the most appropriate interface: